hajdusp/raptor/README.md

-Raptor is an opensource responsive frontend framework.
+Raptor is an opensource responsive html/css/js boilerplate for very fast start.